PeterEB/coap-node/README.md

 Finally, an executable Resource.
 Executable Resource allows a Server to remotely call a procedure on the Client Device.
 You can define some procedure calls to fit your needs with executable Resources, e.g. to ask your Device to blink a LED for 100 times and to show warning signs on a screen or something.

 The signature of an exec method is `function (..., cb)`, the number of arguments depends on your own definition.
-The callback `cb(status, data)` is a function that you should call after its job is done.
+The callback `cb(status)` is a function that you should call after its job is done.
 Parameter `status` is the status code you'd like to respond back to the Server.
 Give `status` with 'null' or '2.04' (Changed) if the operation succeeds.
 If any error occurs, give `status` with '4.00' (Bad Request) or a status code used in your application.

-Here is an exmaple:
+Here is an example:

 ```js
 function blinkLed(led, times) {